aollivierre/chromeextensions/Genesys/Archive/Chrome-Extension-Allowlist-Guidelines.md

 > **Important**: As per [Chrome's documentation](https://developer.chrome.com/docs/extensions/how-to/distribute/install-extensions), all extensions for Windows and macOS must come from the Chrome Web Store.
 Local CRX installations are not supported on these platforms.

+> **Clarification**: Enterprise policies like `ExtensionInstallAllowlist` and `ExtensionInstallForcelist` **require** the extension's ID from the Chrome Web Store.
+These policies do **not** support deploying extensions using local file paths, local `.crx` files, or methods like `--load-extension`.
+Such methods are suitable only for local development or testing, not for enterprise policy deployment.

 ## Current Approved Extensions

 Below is our current list of approved extensions.
 These extensions have been reviewed for security, functionality, and business need.